Why Most Indian HNIs Cannot Buy UK Property Directly

 What this means in practice

-Where the LRS limit actually lands · the syndicate as the structural answer
+Where the LRS limit actually lands · why co-ownership has become a common route

 The comparison that matters

-Direct purchase vs private syndicate · Indian resident investor · 2026
+Direct purchase vs co-ownership syndication · Indian resident investor · 2026

-The table below compares a direct UK property purchase against a 29k private syndicate entry, viewed through the lens of an Indian resident investor navigating LRS and FEMA.
-The differences are not marginal.
+The table below compares a direct UK property purchase against a co-ownership syndication, viewed through the lens of an Indian resident investor navigating LRS and FEMA.
+Each route has real trade-offs.

 |---|---|---|